yehosuah/algorithmic-data-ingestion-for-cryptocurrencies/algo-data-ingestion/SANITY_CHECKS.md

 # Sanity Checks and Optional Improvements

-_Last updated: 2025-11-10 04:13 UTC_
+_Last updated: 2025-11-13 04:43 UTC_

-> Update 2025-11-10: Captured the release/20251030 parquet + manifest bundle and the scheduler/trading health probes (Redis queue depth, trading metrics endpoint) that now live in git.
+> Update 2025-11-13: Added the sanitizer/parity workflow (multi-symbol parquet, `export_feature_slice.py`, `compare_feature_stats.py`) plus the symbol-gate generator so these checks now align with the gates that scheduler/trading enforce.

 This document summarizes quick validation steps for a 2‑week backfill (market + RSS) and tracks optional improvements to reference during iteration.